 Also, owing to the growing popularity of Bitcoin and the demand for greater security, several devices have been developed specifically for the purpose of keeping your precious Bitcoins safe!
 A great example is the Trezor...

 Protecting your wallet with a passphrase is a brilliant way to ensure when that if anything does happen to your computer or your wallet file is stolen that it would be very difficult to do anything with your funds.
 To add a passphrase to your wallet, open the wallet program and select Encrypt Wallet from the settings menu (This option may be in a different menu depending on the crypto).

 Enter a long passphrase (The recommended length is at least 12 characters long) and make sure its something you remember or keep note of as if you lose your passphrase key there is no recovering it.
 The passphrase should contain at least one character in each group including lowercase, uppercase, number and symbol

-Once you have entered and confirmed your passphrase click Ok and will the wallet ask you to confirm and will inform you tha the wallet know needs to close to apply the setting.
+Once you have entered and confirmed your passphrase click Ok - the wallet will ask you to confirm and will inform you that the wallet now needs to close to apply the setting.

-Now when you next open your wallet and go to send funds youll be greeted with a box like below, enter your passphrase in here and your funds will be sent
+When you next open your wallet and go to send funds you’ll be greeted with a box like below, enter your passphrase in here and your funds will be sent

 DO NOT FORGET YOUR PASSPHRASE!

 Every wallet has a backup function.
 You should only backup your wallet after you have encrypted it with a passphrase.